datapartnership/welcome/README.md

 Now you are ready to `pip install`!
 It is strongly recommended that you create a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/).

+### Development Data Partner

+Now choose the organization you belong to.
+You will have visilibity to all data partners and documentation your organization have agreements with.

-### IDB
+#### IDB

-If you are from the Inter-American Development Bank, install running:
+If you are from the Inter-American Development Bank, install:

 ```
 pip install git+ssh://git@github.com/datapartnership/devdatapartnership-idb.git@v0.1
 ```

-### IMF
+#### IMF

-If you are from the International Monetary Fund, running using:
+If you are from the International Monetary Fund, install:

 ```
 pip install git+ssh://git@github.com/datapartnership/devdatapartnership-imf.git@v0.1
 ```

-### WBG
+#### WBG

-If you are from the World Bank Group, running using:
+If you are from the World Bank Group, install:

 ```
 pip install git+ssh://git@github.com/datapartnership/devdatapartnership.git